cronofy/component-documentation/README.md

-# Cronofy Calendar View: component prototype
+# Cronofy Components

-* version: 0.1.0
+* version: 0.2.0

 > Note: this is a pre-alpha prototype.
 Breaking-changes may occur on minor version updates.
 The current components are provided for demoing and experimentation only.
 This document will be updated when new versions are released.